ansys/pysherlock/doc/source/getting_started/installation.rst

-   Alternatively, you can download the ZIP file from the **Release** area of the `ansys-api-sherlock <https://github.com/pyansys/ansys-api-sherlock>`_ GitHub repository and unzip it before proceding with the installation.
+   Alternatively, you can download the ZIP file from the **Release** area of the `ansys-api-sherlock <https://github.com/pyansys/ansys-api-sherlock>`_ GitHub repository and unzip it before proceeding with the installation.

 #.
-After the pacakge is downloaded, execute these commands to install it:
+After the package is downloaded, execute these commands to install it:

    .. code::